About the James Stanfield Company, Inc.

 Widely in use throughout the US and Canada

 Stanfield products are currently being used in hundreds of districts and thousands of schools in the US and Canada.
 The firm’s BeCool is the most highly acclaimed and widely used conflict management program in America!

 The company is the recipient of many professional awards including:

 - Academy Award – Academy of Motion Picture Arts and Sciences

 - Numerous Festival Awards, Informational Film Producers of America, New York International Documentary Film Festival

 - The 2010 Communicator Award.

-The American Association on Mental presented The James Stanfield Company with the 1st Annual Award For Development of Socio-Sexual Training Materials for People with Disabilities.
+The American Association on Intellectual and Developmental Disabilities (AAIDD) presented The James Stanfield Company with the 1st Annual Award For Development of Socio-Sexual Training Materials for People with Disabilities.